ashupednekar/natsriot/README.md

 ├─────────┬───────┬─────────┬───────┬─────────┬───────┤
 │ Subject │ Count │ Subject │ Count │ Subject │ Count │
 ├─────────┼───────┼─────────┼───────┼─────────┼───────┤
-│ eg.```  │ 251   │         │       │         │       │
+│ eg.aaa  │ 251   │         │       │         │       │
 ╰─────────┴───────┴─────────┴───────┴─────────┴───────╯
 ```

-As you can see, messages published to `eg.```` on server one are now visible on server two as well, thanks to stream replication! 🔄
+As you can see, messages published to `eg.```` on server one are now visible on server two as well, thanks to stream replication! 🔄 Works both ways 😄